Battle of the Sexes: Round One"

 music.
 However, there is also a fully-recorded version on

-the CD that has all the voices, from my comedy album
+the CD that has all the voices, from my upcoming comedy

-to use this fully-produced track and not have to
+way to use this fully-produced track and not have

-speak your own lines if you (A.) prefer to do it
+to speak your own lines if you (A.) prefer to do

 because you started late.
 Here's how; before starting the